Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: Introduction

 \section{Introduction}

-Active reconstruction plays an important role in various autonomous robotics tasks, such as perception, manipulation, and scene understanding.
-The ultimate goal of active reconstruction is to propel the robot to reconstruct the finest model using the fewest views.
-This requires the autonomous system to evaluate current scene information, plan for future motions, and integrate the newly acquired information into the map.
-The key point of the task is properly estimating the information gain of arbitrary given view.
-Traditional methods usually build up an explicit map, like voxel grids or point clouds, to store uncertainty information\cite{isler2016information}; here, each view's importance is measured by analysis of the map content in the field of view.
-Despite its good performance, the explicit representation of information map still has problems including non-continuity, low evaluation speed and requirement of additional maintenance, causing difficulties in view selection.
+\IEEEPARstart{A}{ctive} reconstruction is important in various autonomous robotics tasks like perception, manipulation, and scene understanding.
+The primary objective is to enable the robot to reconstruct the finest model using the fewest views.
+This requires the autonomous system to evaluate current scene information, plan for future movements, and integrate the newly acquired information into the map.
+The most widely adopted approach is NBV planning, where at each step, the system selects the most uncertain view that brings the greatest information gain as the next target location.

-With the development of implicit representation, modeling scene using implicit functions has shown much potential in 3D reconstruction.
-Compared to traditional explicit representations, implicit representation preserves information with much less storage and further represents scenes using continuous and differentiable functions.
-However, the downsides of slow training and forgetting problems still make it difficult to directly integrate implicit representation into active reconstruction pipelines.
-In this work, we develop solutions for these problems and propose guiding active view planning based on implicit representation.
+In traditional NBV methods, uncertainty information is typically stored in the form of voxel representation \cite{isler2016information}.
+Evaluating information gain for each view entails traversing all voxels in the map to determine their visibility and occlusion.
+This traversal-based method is inefficient and results in slow evaluation speed.
+Additionally, the discrete nature of uncertainty maps can lead to non-optimal view selection, reducing the overall performance of view planning.

+With the recent advancements in NeRFs \cite{mildenhall2020nerf, sitzmann2020implicit}, 3D object reconstruction using implicit representation has demonstrated significant advantages in differentiability, high-precision reconstruction, and low memory footprint.
+To achieve autonomous reconstruction using implicit representation, methods have explored to perform active view planning using implicit representation \cite{lee2022uncertainty, ran2023neurar, jin2023neu, pan2022activenerf}.
+They have showcased high accuracy in reconstruction and novel view synthesis but still encounter challenges.
+Methods with color-only inputs \cite{lee2022uncertainty, jin2023neu, pan2022activenerf} require model initialization with predefined reference views before the autonomous process starts.
+The reference views are also needed by methods using learning-based uncertainty \cite{ran2023neurar, jin2023neu, pan2022activenerf}, otherwise, the uncertainty prediction of the unknown part is not trained and may generate unwanted results.
+Moreover, adhering to traditional candidate view settings limits their potential for reaching the optimal solution.
+Additionally, the slow training speed of networks poses practical challenges when applying these methods to robotic systems.

+In this work, we address the above problems by introducing our active implicit object reconstruction using uncertainty-guided NBV optimization.
+Fig.~\ref{fig:flow} shows the architecture and pipeline of our method.
+We focus on object-level reconstruction and use the implicit occupancy field as the scene representation.
+It can guarantee precise geometry and provide evaluation metrics for the NBV selection.